 Dementia is the major health issue of our time.
 More than 850,000 people in the UK have the condition – and that’s set to rise to 1 million by 2021.

 Dementia UK knows how tough it can be caring for someone with dementia.
 It can be a 24 hour a day job.
-Our specialist dementia nurses – Admiral Nurses – work with families to help them get through the toughest times, giving them the tools and support they need to cope.
+Our specialist dementia nurses – Admiral Nurses – work with families to give them the one-to-one support, expert guidance and practical solutions they need to face dementia with more confidence.

-But we need so many more of these nurses in order to reach every family who needs us.
-And to get more nurses, we need your help.
+Currently, we can only support a fraction of the families living with a diagnosis.
+Many more Admiral Nurses are needed in order to reach every family who needs us.
+To recruit and train more nurses, we need your help.

-Find out more about leaving a gift in your Will to Dementia UK and Admiral Nurses by requesting our free Guide to Gifts in Wills, either through the post or as a downloadable PDF.
+To find out more about leaving a gift in your Will to Dementia UK, you can request our free guide, either through the post or as a downloadable PDF.